AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/Callback.md

     bucket=yonghu-test
     ```

-    In the preceding code, path is set to `/index.php`, query\_string is set to `? id=1&index=2`, and body is set to `bucket=yonghu-test`.
+    In the preceding code, path is set to `/index.php`. query\_string is set to `?id=1&index=2`. body is set to `bucket=yonghu-test`.
 The final signature is `kKQeGTRccDKyHB3H9vF+xYMSrmhMZjzzl2/kdD1ktNVgbWEfYTQG0G2SU/RaHBovRCE8OkQDjC3uG33esH2txA==`.

--   Verify the signature.
+-   Verify the signature

     Signature verification is an inverse process of signing a request.
-The signature is verified by the application server as follows:
+The signature is verified by the application server.
+Process:

     ```
     Result = rsa_verify(public_key, md5(url_decode(path) + query_string + '\n' + body), base64_decode(authorization))
     ```

-    The fields in the preceding code have the same meanings as they are used to sign the request.
-Public\_key indicates the public key and authorization indicates the signature in the callback request header.
-The signature is verified as follows:
+    The descriptions of some fields in the preceding code are the same as those of the fields that are used to sign the request. public\_key specifies the public key. authorization specifies the signature in the callback request header.
+To verify the signature, perform the following steps:

-    1. The x-oss-pub-key-url header in the callback request stores the Base64-encoded URL of the public key.
-Therefore, you must decode the Base64-encoded URL to obtain the public key.
+    1. Decode the Base64-encoded URL to obtain the public key.
+The x-oss-pub-key-url header in the callback request stores the Base64-encoded URL of the public key.

         ```
-        public_key = urlopen(base64_decode(x-oss-pub-key-url header))
+        public_key = urlopen(base64_decode(x-oss-pub-key-url header value))
         ```

-        **Note:** To ensure that the public key is issued by OSS, you must verify whether the value of the `x-oss-pub-key-url` header starts with `http://gosspublic.alicdn.com/` or `https://gosspublic.alicdn.com/`.
+        **Note:** To ensure that the public key is issued by OSS, you must verify whether the `x-oss-pub-key-url` header value starts with `http://gosspublic.alicdn.com/` or `https://gosspublic.alicdn.com/`.

     2. Obtain the signature decoded in Base64.

         ```
-        signature = base64_decode(authorization header)
+        signature = base64_decode(authorization header value)
         ```

-    3. Obtain the string to be signed in the same way as described in the process of signing the callback request.
+    3. Obtain the string-to-sign by using the same procedure that is used to obtain the string when the callback request is signed.

         ```
         sign_str = url_decode(path) + query_string + '\n' + body